henry2004y/Vlasiator.jl/docs/src/examples.md

 data = readvariable(meta, "proton/vg_rho")
 ```

-The same interface works for both DCCRG grid and FS grid variables.
+The variable reading is designed for cells, which takes cell ID(s) as inputs, although the same interface works for both DCCRG grid and FS grid variables.
 By default the returned DCCRG grid variable array is sorted by cell IDs.
-If in any case you want the original unsorted version as being stored in the file,
-simply say `readvariable(meta, var, false)`.
+If in any case you want the original unsorted version as being stored in the file, use `readvariable(meta, var, false)`.

-- Get variable at a given location (This can be simplified even further later!)
+- Get variable at a given location
 ```
 loc = [2.0, 0.0, 0.0]
 id = getcell(meta, loc)